int128/datadog-actions-metrics/README.md

 ### Analyze pull request statistics

-You can analyze development activity such as number of merged pull requests.
+You can analyze your development activity such as number of merged pull requests.
 It helps the continuous process improvement of your team.

 To collect the metrics of a pull request: